rcn-ee/ti-opencl/docs/sphinx-doc/source/examples/float_compute.rst

 Copy input arrays from global memory to local memory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Each workgroup copies it's chunk of input data from global memory to
+Each work-group copies it's chunk of input data from global memory to
 local memory.
-The offset of the chunk in global memory is determed by
+The offset of the chunk in global memory is determined by
 the work group id and the number of work items in the work group.
 This
 copy is performed before any of the work items in the work group are
 executed.
 The waits ensure the copies are complete before the local